 - resumes that met basic qualifications and were considered

-– All open positions must be advertised with the state Employment Security Commission.
+– All open positions must be advertised with the appropriate Employment Service Delivery System.
 (Exception: senior management positions)

 – For Affirmative Action purposes, documents related to recruiting and hiring must be retained for a period of three years.